Isidoro Chiari

-Isidoro Chiari, or Isidoro Clario or Isidoro da Chiari, perhaps better known by his Latin name Isidorus Clarius and sometimes called Brixianus after the land of his birth, was a founding father of the Council of Trent and an editor of an edition of the Vulgate.
+Isidoro Chiari, or Isidoro Clario or Isidoro da Chiari, also known by his Latin name Isidorus Clarius and sometimes called Brixianus after the land of his birth, was a founding father of the Council of Trent and an editor of an edition of the Vulgate.

 Early life and family

 He was born Taddeo Cucchi in Chiari, Brescia in 1495, of modest ancestry.
 He had a brother, Basilio, who died in 1531.
 His boyhood teacher was Angelo Claretto, who enjoyed some poetical gifts.
 Around the age of fifteen, he fell in love with a girl, but she died.

 Monk, prior, and abbot

 He took the name Isidorus Clarius at his profession as a Benedictine on 24 June 1517 at the abbey of Saint John in Parma.
 He made rapid progress in both sacred and secular literature.
 During his years in Parma, he appears to have suffered from continual intestinal problems.
 In 1527, he wrote to his friend Leander at Modena that it felt like the cave of the winds.
 In the autumn when he was in Brescia, he consulted a physician, who prescribed asses' milk.
 In 1528 he travelled with some brothers to the monastery of Torchiara (Turres Claras), on orders of Pope Clement VII who had assigned the monastery in Parma to other occupants.
 But the size of Torchiara was such that it could not hold all the brothers, and therefore, after complaints to Rome, with papal permission they returned to Parma.
 In 1534 he was at Montecassino, and in c.
 1535 he and his mentor (praeceptor) Gregory Cortese were transferred to Rome.
 Corteste had been appointed to Pope Paul III's Concilium delectorum cardinalium et aliorum praelatorum de emendanda Ecclesia.

 Esteemed as well for his purity, charity, and eloquence, he was appointed prior of the monastery of St Peter in Modena in 1537.
 His mentor, Gregory Cortese, wrote to Cardinal Gasparo Contarini, expressing the hope that Chiari would be consoled by the pleasing conversation.
 In 1540 he was summoned to Mantua to attend the General Chapter of the Benedictine Order, where he presented a public oration.
 He was elected abbot of the monastery of Pontida in the diocese of Brescia, then of S. Maria di Cesena.
 He was still abbot of S. Maria when he appeared at the opening of the Council of Trent.